GuxJ02/GuxJ02/README.md

 ### HELLO 👋
-My name is Javi, I'm from Spain(Madrid).
+My name is Javi, I'm from Spain.
 * I am a software engineer.

 ## Skills